theoschiff/LM-GMEP/README.md

 ## Results
 Achieved 0.85 AUC by combining inverse folding model and EVE model.
+## Analysis
+While the inverse folding performs worse than the other two, we note that it outperforms the best model EVE on  14 / 70 genes highlighting the potential power of combining MSA & structure based approached.

+Is this a function of the quality of the 3D structure?<br>
+>It doesn't seem so.

+SpearmannR = 0.1, meaning that there is no correlation between the per-residue confidence score of the protein structure and the AUC.

 ### Note
 The code is somewhat unorganised and is far from optimal.